Zeth-Abney/Flatiron-school/phase-2/PROJECT/model_dictionary.md

-# Feature Names and details for King County realestate regression model.
+# Feature Names and Details for King County Realestate Regression Model.

 * `bathrooms` - Number of bathrooms in the house.